“Implementing Agile can be challenging but rewarding“

 Also, the Waterfall and Agile lifecycles are shown below.
 Always remember – whatever development process you use, it must be examined routinely for improvement!

-Part 2 of this article will be published soon, in which I’ll explore a history of Microsoft Project or how MSP is adapting to Agile.
+Part 2 of this article will be published soon, in which I’ll explore the history of Microsoft Project or how MSP is adapting to Agile.
 We will also look at implementing the Agile methodology.
 Stay tuned!